agalue/opennms-drift-aws/README.md

 * Combine all UI technologies into the same servers: OpenNMS UI, Kibana, Kafka Manager, etc.

-* Upgrade Elasticsearch to 6.3.x
+* Replace ActiveMQ with Kafka for Horizon 23